kiranjyoth/apigee_devportal_kickstart_docker/README.md

-#  Stratus Meridian Dev Portal Docker Implementation
+#  Apigee Dev Portal Docker Implementation

 Hi!
 We wanted to build a quick docker implementation to containerize developer portal.
 Please feel free to fork and make it your own or add your contributions!